-Every year in the UK, thousands of people die or are seriously injured in accidents.
-Many of these deaths could be prevented if first aid is given before emergency services arrive.
+Every year in the UK, thousands of people die or are seriously injured in incidents.
+Many deaths could be prevented if first aid is given before emergency services arrive.

 What to do

-- First check that you and the casualty are not in any danger.
-If you are, make the situation safe.
+- first check that you and the casualty aren't in any danger, and, if possible, make the situation safe

-Read more information about what to do after an incident.
+Read more about what to do after an incident.

 If someone is unconscious and breathing

-If a person is unconscious but is breathing and has no other life-threatening conditions, they should be placed in the recovery position until help arrives.
+If a person is unconscious but breathing, and has no other injuries that would stop them being moved, place them in the recovery position until help arrives.

 If someone is unconscious and not breathing

-If a person is not breathing normally after an incident, call for an ambulance and then, if you can, start CPR straight away.
-Use hands-only CPR if you are not trained to perform rescue breaths.
+If a person isn't breathing normally after an incident, call an ambulance and start CPR straight away.
+Use hands-only CPR if you aren't trained to perform rescue breaths.

-Read more about CPR, including instructions and a video on hands-only CPR.
+Read more about CPR, including instructions and a video about hands-only CPR.

 Common accidents and emergencies

-Below, in alphabetical order, are some of the most common injuries needing emergency treatment in the UK and information on how to deal with them:
+Below, in alphabetical order, are some of the most common injuries that need emergency treatment in the UK and information about how to deal with them:

-Anaphylaxis (or anaphylactic shock) is a severe allergic reaction that can occur after an insect sting or after a person eats certain foods, for example.
-The reaction can be very fast, happening within seconds or minutes of contact with the thing a person is allergic to.
+Anaphylaxis (or anaphylactic shock) is a severe allergic reaction that can occur after an insect sting or after eating certain foods.
+The adverse reaction can be very fast, occurring within seconds or minutes of coming into contact with the substance the person is allergic to (allergen).

-During anaphylactic shock, a person may find it difficult to breathe and their tongue and throat may also swell, obstructing their airway.
+During anaphylactic shock, it may be difficult for the person to breathe, as their tongue and throat may swell, obstructing their airway.

-Make sure they are comfortable and can breathe as best they can while waiting for medical help to arrive.
-If they are conscious, sitting upright is normally the best position for them.
+Make sure they're comfortable and can breathe as best they can while waiting for medical help to arrive.
+If they're conscious, sitting upright is normally the best position for them.